Meet the Co-founders

 Meet the Writers

-Briana Chen (she/her) is a fifth year Ph.D. candidate in the Neurobiology and Behavior program at Columbia University.
+Briana Chen (she/her) is a sixth year Ph.D. candidate in the Neurobiology and Behavior program at Columbia University.
 As a part of Christine Denny’s lab, her research aims to develop new interventions to enhance stress resilience and prevent stress-related psychiatric disorders such as post-traumatic stress disorders (PTSD) and major depressive disorder (MDD).
 She is passionate about music, needlepoint, and reading.
 She is a SciSub writer and social media head.

-David Clark (he/him) is a second year Ph.D. student in the Neurobiology and Behavior program in the labs of Larry Abbott and Richard Axel.
+David Clark (he/him) is a third year Ph.D. student in the Neurobiology and Behavior program in the labs of Larry Abbott and Richard Axel.
 He is interested in using machine learning and theoretical modeling to understand how the brain represents and processes information.
 In his free time, David enjoys listening to music and exploring NYC.

 Rachel Duffié (she/her) is an Associate Research Scientist in Stavros Lomvardas’ laboratory at the Zuckerman Mind Brain Behavior Institute.
 She graduated from the University of Virginia and moved to France where she completed a Masters and PhD at the Curie Institute.
 She is fascinated by the way the genome works, especially in the context of neuroscience and development.
 Rachel marvels at the natural world and is eager to find solutions to mitigate climate change.
 When she is not at the lab, she can be found at the playground with her two small children, or outside of the city traveling, camping, or hiking.

-Ishani Ganguly (she/her) graduated from Caltech with a degree in Computation and Neural Systems and is now a first year PhD student at Columbia’s Zuckerman Institute.
+Ishani Ganguly (she/her) graduated from Caltech with a degree in Computation and Neural Systems and is now a second year PhD student at Columbia’s Zuckerman Institute.
 She is interested in building computational models to understand how the brain organizes and processes sensory information.
 When she’s not working on her research, Ishani can be found listening to new music and podcasts, catching up with her friends, or exploring local restaurants, museums, and coffee shops.

-Camille Gasser (she/her) is a second-year PhD student in the Psychology Department at Columbia.
+Camille Gasser (she/her) is a third-year PhD student in the Psychology Department at Columbia.
 She works with Dr. Lila Davachi to study the cognitive neuroscience of episodic memory, and is currently interested in exploring how prior knowledge about the structure of the world can help scaffold memory for new experiences.
 Camille spends her free time reading, playing video games, and forcing her friends to look at pictures of her family’s two dogs: Olive & Tootsie.

-Eliza Jaeger (she/her) is a second year Ph.D. student in Biological Sciences at Columbia, working in the lab of Maria Tosches.
+Eliza Jaeger (she/her) is a third year Ph.D. student in Biological Sciences at Columbia, working in the lab of Maria Tosches.
 In the Tosches Lab, she studies the evolution neural circuits in the vertebrate forebrain using the salamander model Pleurodeles waltl.
 She is also super passionate about science communication and outreach, and has loved working with CUNO and as the co-president of Women in Science at Columbia (WISC).
 When she isn’t hanging out with her salamanders, Eliza loves traveling, exploring New York City, and eating way too much Thai food.

-You-Nah Jeon (she/her) is a fourth year PhD student in Columbia’s Neurobiology and Behavior program, in Dr. Elias Issa’s lab.
+You-Nah Jeon (she/her) is a fifth year PhD student in Columbia’s Neurobiology and Behavior program, in Dr. Elias Issa’s lab.
 She studies the marmoset visual cortex and is the neural mechanisms and computations behind our ability to visually recognize objects.
 Outside the lab, she enjoys exploring New York City by foot or by electric scooter.

-Jon Kasdin (he/him) is a second year Ph.D. student in the Neurobiology and Behavior program.
+Jon Kasdin (he/him) is a third year Ph.D. student in the Neurobiology and Behavior program.
 He is currently studying how zebra finches learn to perform motor sequences using computational and experimental techniques.
 In addition to his lab work, Jon has strong interests in science writing and science policy.
 Outside of science, his passions include listening to and playing music, biking, and anything to do with nature.

-Josephine (Josie) McGowan (she/her) is a fifth year Ph.D. student in the Neurobiology and Behavior program at Columbia University.
+Josephine (Josie) McGowan (she/her) is a sixth year Ph.D. student in the Neurobiology and Behavior program at Columbia University.
 Her research focuses on the underlying biological basis of resilience against stress-induced psychiatric diseases such as post-traumatic stress disorder (PTSD) and major depressive disorder (MDD) in Christine Denny’s lab.
 As a first-generation college student of a Hispanic background, she actively seeks to serve as a positive influence on others of similar background.
 She is also passionate about literature, marathon running, and seeing and engaging with as much of the world as possible.

-Elizabeth Pekarskaya (she/her) is a fourth year PhD student in the Neurobiology and Behavior program at Columbia University.
+Elizabeth Pekarskaya (she/her) is a fifth year PhD student in the Neurobiology and Behavior program at Columbia University.
 She works in the Department of Molecular Therapeutics with Dr. Jonathan Javitch, investigating the neurobiology underlying affective disorders and how the opioid system can become both dysregulated and targeted in a subset of depression.
 Outside of the lab, she loves aerial acrobatics, reading (too many books at once so she never finishes any), and games with friends.

-Ben Silver (he/him) is a second year PhD student in Columbia’s Psychology department.
+Ben Silver (he/him) is a third year PhD student in Columbia’s Psychology department.
 He works in the Social Cognitive and Affective Neuroscience lab under the mentorship of Kevin Ochsner.
 His research focuses on neural representations of other people, and how those representations change over time as we acquire new information.
 He also works as an instructor with the Zuckerman Institute’s BRAINYAC program.
 In his free time, he enjoys reading, volunteering for political campaigns, and playing his new favorite board game, Azul.

 Urvashi Thopte (she/her) is an M.A.
 Biotechnology student at the Graduate School of Arts and Sciences.
 She is working under the mentorship of Dr. Brandon Pearson to study how de novo mutations caused by exposure to certain environmental agents can play a role in the development of neurological disorders.
 In her free time, Urvashi enjoys reading, yoga, going out with her friends and playing board games.